isaacnmm/pestpolicy-hugo2XX/content/posts/summer-lawn-care-guide/index.md

 Understanding the specific threats your lawn faces in summer is the first step toward effective management:

 * **Heat Stress: ** High temperatures directly stress grass plants, leading to wilting, scorching, and a reduction in photosynthetic activity.
-Cool
-- season grasses (like Kentucky Bluegrass, Fescues, and Ryegrass) are particularly vulnerable to heat and often go dormant.
-Warm
-- season grasses (like Bermuda, Zoysia, St. Augustine, Centipede) tolerate heat better but still require proper care.
+Cool-season grasses (like Kentucky Bluegrass, Fescues, and Ryegrass) are particularly vulnerable to heat and often go dormant.
+Warm-season grasses (like Bermuda, Zoysia, St. Augustine, Centipede) tolerate heat better but still require proper care.

 * **Drought: ** Insufficient rainfall combined with high evaporation rates dries out the soil quickly.